ETH-Unity/.github/profile/README.md

 | [**EthNetwork**](https://github.com/ETH-Unity/EthNetwork) | Blockchain backend with GoQuorum testnet and custom smart contracts for user/device interactions. |

 ---

-## 🛠️ Contributing

-We welcome contributions from anyone!
-Whether you're a developer, designer, tester, or just interested in experimenting with Ethereum + Unity, you're encouraged to open issues, suggest features, or submit pull requests.

 ## 📄 License